 wkcommunications

-JOIN US FOR A GRANT-WRITING WORKSHOP
+JOIN US FOR A CKCA Q&A SESSION

 Do you have an idea for a project that focuses on arts and culture?
 Grants from the Columbia Kootenay Cultural Alliance (CKCA) could help.